 The locomotive is the only one of its’ kind remaining in the United Kingdom.
 The only similar type remaining is currently located at the Dorrigo Steam Railway and Museum in New South Wales, Australia.

-The locomotive is currently located at the Llangollen Railway in North Wales.
+The locomotive is currently located at the Flour Mill restoration works in Bream, near Lydney.
 'Desmond' was moved to the Llangollen Railway in 2006 for restoration.
 It has so far been partly overhauled with the help of a £50,000 grant from the Heritage Lottery Fund (2006) and additional work has been completed using our own charity funds totalling around £20,000.
 ‘Desmond’ has so far received boiler work, a new cab, tank and bunkers, and attention to bearings.
 An £18,000 grant was secured from the AIA to complete the final tasks of painting, as well as the fitting of vacuum brake equipment to haul passenger trains, boiler tube replacement and final testing.
 We currently have no fixed date on when 'Desmond' will return to steam, however now that we have secured this significant grant we can safely say it will not be too much longer to wait.

 The preservation of the local history is of great importance to our project.
 Primary school pupils from Ysgol Pum Heol were engaged with Llanelli & Mynydd Mawr Railway project during 2017 and this resulted in the pupils learning about the history of the railway and the steam locomotive as well as putting together some excellent work that the charity can put towards this grant funding application.